-In the current financial year, the Group will adopt IFRS 7 Financial Instruments: Disclosures and the amendment to IAS 1 Presentation of Financial Statements for the first time.
-As these are disclosure standards, there is no impact on the interim financial statements.
+In the current financial year, the Group will adopt IFRS 7 Financial Instruments: Disclosures for the first time.
+As IFRS 7 is a disclosure standard, there is no impact of that change on the interim financial statements.

-2. Risks & uncertainties
+2. Risks & Uncertainties

 The principal risks and uncertainties affecting the business activities of the Group remain those detailed on pages 11 and 12 of the January 2007 Report & Accounts, a copy of which is available on the Company's website at www.next.co.uk.
-The Chief Executive's Review in this Interim Management Report includes a commentary on the primary uncertainties affecting the Group's businesses for the remaining six months of the financial year.
+The Chief Executive's Review in this Interim Management Statement includes a commentary on the outlook for the Group for the remaining six months of the financial year.

-3. Segmental analysis
+3. Segmental Analysis